achristen/Meteobike/readme.md

 There are also option to export it into Google Earth.

-## Workshop 3 - Installing an E-Paper display and feedback buttons
+### E-Paper

-In this workshop we will finalize the Meteobike by adding an E-Paper display with responsive buttons, so the instrument is independent of any computer or smartphone.
+Now we will be adding an E-Paper display with responsive buttons, so the instrument is independent of any computer or smartphone.

 An E-Paper uses an imaging display technology called  "microencapsulated electrophoretic display" (MED).
 An E-paper displays patterns by reflecting the ambient light, so it has no background light.
 This is similar to an e-Reader, it requires little power is readable with full sunlight but also slow to update.

-### Wiring the e-Paper
+#### Wiring the e-Paper

 We are using the [Wireframe 2.7inch e-Paper Hat](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_(B)) hat that can display black and red color with a resolution of 176 x 264 pixels.
 Here is how your screen should look like from the back: